railwayapp/docs/src/docs/reference/production-readiness-checklist.md

 - Ensure you are alerted if the [deployment status](/reference/deployments#deployment-states) of your services change.

-    Enable email notifications to receive these alerts via email.
+    Enable email notifications in you Account Settings to receive these alerts via email.

     Setup [webhooks](/reference/deployments#deployment-states) to have the alerts sent to another system, like Slack or Discord.

+*What's next for observability features in Railway?
+We have a ton of ideas, but we would love to hear yours in our <a href="https://community.railway.app/feature-request/better-logging-support-1e6f5676" target="_blank">community forums</a>.*

 ---